 Concept of restriction and modification enzymes born

-Werner Arber predicts restriction enzymes could be used as a labortory tool to cleave DNA
+Werner Arber predicted restriction enzymes could be used as a labortory tool to cleave DNA

 Discovery of methylase, an enzyme, found to add protective methyl groups to DNA